jadupl2/jadupl2.github.io/_posts/2021-06-11-sadm-sysmon-config.md

 -     - If the script was executed in the last 24Hrs and if the RunCounter is greater
 -       than 1, the script is not executed, since it already ran twice in the last
 -       24 hours.

+**Example, for testing if a service is running**
+- Restart a service or not
+  - If you don't want to restart a service if it dies, don't put the service restart service script "srestart.sh" at the end of the line (like postfix line).
+If you do want to restart a service, then put "srestart.sh" at the end of the line.
+Remember that this script is located in the monitor script directory "$SADMIN/usr/mon".
+- Service may not have the same name on all distributions
+  - On RedHat, Fedora, CentOS the cron service is called "crond", on Ubuntu, Debian, Raspbian it is called "cron".
+So to deal with that, SysMon allow you to specify the two names separated by comma, and it will test both of them and as long one these service is up, it will consider it as ok.
+If none of them is up and the "srestart.sh" is specified, it will try to restart both of them (but only one of them will obviously work).
+{: .text-justify}

 ```bash
 #